We should know. We already went to Venice 4 times and explored the city and area.

 However, if you want an unlimited trip, you can purchase a travel card from the ACTV Service.
 Hence, make the most of your trip in your one week in Venice.

-On the larger islands of Lido and Pellestrina, cycling is a pleasant way to get around or reach distant beaches.
+However, on the larger islands of Lido and Pellestrina, cycling is a pleasant way to get around or reach distant beaches.
 But specifically, biking is banned in Central Venice.

 Walking: Another great way to see the City of Canals is through walking.
 Aside from its healthy and free, it is more exciting to explore Venice on foot since it has a compact neighborhood.